victorcana/PANAS/README.md

 - Input data

 - Main Options
-  `-p` Directory containing protein file in Fasta format.
-If run OMA to obatain orthologous information can be used the DB file, only with the file in Fasta format.
-[Required Parameter]
+  `-p` Directory containing protein(s) file(s) in Fasta format.
+If run OMA to obtain orthologous information can be used the DB file, only with the file in Fasta format.
+Required Parameter.
-  `-n` rerf
+  `-n` Directory containing nucleotido(s) file(s) in Fasta format.
   `-o` sd
   `-z` rerf
   `-a` sd